bartkessels/bartkessels.github.io/_posts/software/2023-09-06-releasing-it-depends.md

 author: bart
 layout: post
 image: assets/images/software/itdepends.png
-caption: Screenshot of It Depends with an SBOM loaded
+caption: This image is generated using Dall-E
+prompt: Generate an image of an application on a computer screen with lines to other applications in a minimalistic flat style
 date: 2023-09-06 12:00
 categories: [software]
 permalink: software/it-depends